Mobile Home Insurance in North Carolina

 This is not to say that you shouldn’t buy an older mobile home.
 It may be that this is all you can afford, and it’s the only way you’re going to be able to own your own home.

 You can make upgrades to the older models so they’ll be easier to insure.
-You can add storm shutters and install smoke detectors and burglar alarms, and you’ll find that you can get similar insurance rates as those who own newer model mobile homes.
+You can also add storm shutters and install smoke detectors and burglar alarms, and you’ll find that you can get similar insurance rates as those who own newer model mobile homes.

 #2 – What type of coverage do you need?

 If you can afford it, you should have All-Risk coverage.
 This is a full coverage insurance policy that will cover you for pretty much everything.
-But what determines rates on mobile home insurance?

 If your mobile home is less than 20 years old you will probably qualify for this type of coverage.
 You need to have liability coverage, which will pay for expenses if anyone is injured or their property is damaged while on your property.